creativetimofficial/notus-js/README.md

 ## Reporting Issues

-We use GitHub Issues as the official bug tracker for the Angular Landing Page.
+We use GitHub Issues as the official bug tracker for the Tailwind Webapp.
 Here are some advices for our users that want to report an issue:

 1. Make sure that you are using the latest version of the Tailwind Webapp.
 Check the CHANGELOG from your dashboard on our <a href="https://www.creative-tim.com/?ref=tw-readme" target="_blank">website</a>.
 2. Providing us reproducible steps for the issue will shorten the time it takes for it to be fixed.